0xyanc/is-case-study/README.md

 * Mock the API call to real time parking API / Add mock JSON files to test different response bodies
 * Add exhaustive test cases for all branches of the code (e.g. in ParkingSpotService: different return calls from the external API, more tests on the returned JSON)
 * Integration tests that requests all the layers
+* The part of code that call external endpoint can be extracted out in a common helper class so that it can be reused by other services